The Velvet Touch: Plot

 In the upstairs theatre office, Valerie Stanton, a Broadway actress, tells Gordon Dunning, her producer and former lover, about her intention to marry architect Michael Morrell.
-Gordon threatens to tell Michael about her sordid past and grabs Valerie, wanting their relationship to continue.
-Valerie refuses and strikes Gordon with his statuette.
-Realizing that Gordon is dead, Valerie leaves the office without being seen and says her goodbye to the cast on the closing night of their latest play.
+Gordon threatens to tell Michael about her previous relationship with him.
+He grabs Valerie, wanting their relationship to continue.
+Valerie refuses as Gordon pushes her backwards, all the while threatening to ruin her life.
+She reaches for a statuette behind her and strikes Gordon with it.
+Realizing that Gordon is dead, a horrified Valerie leaves the office without being seen and says her goodbye to the cast on the closing night of their latest play.
 Meanwhile, Valerie's rival Marian Webster finds Gordon's lifeless body.

 Valerie returns to her apartment, where Michael telephones her about Gordon's absence.
 In distress, Valerie falls asleep as she remembers the events leading up to his death.
 One night, after finishing a play, Valerie tells Gordon about her interest in appearing in rival producer Peter Gunther's upcoming revival of Hedda Gabler to prove her versatility as an actress.
 However, Gordon wants Valerie to continue appearing in his comedy plays.
 They arrive at Gordon's party, where Valerie meets Michael Morrell.

 The next day, Valerie dines with Michael and develops a romantic attraction.
 Later that night, Valerie calls Marian into her dressing room and allows Marian to romantically pursue Gordon as she pleases.
 However, Gordon's feelings toward Valerie rekindle when she and Michael also arrive at the Sardi's restaurant.
 On the closing night of the play, Valerie reads columnist Jeff Trent's article, reporting that she will appear in Dunning's new comedic play Madly in Love in tomorrow's newspaper.
 Valerie confronts Gordon in his office as he did not consult her beforehand.
 She demands that Gordon issue a retraction, but he refuses.
 The argument evidently leads to Gordon's death.
 Valerie suddenly wakes up as her housemaid Nancy notifies her about Gordon's death.